kijai/ComfyUI-KJNodes/README.md

 # KJNodes for ComfyUI

-Various quality of life -nodes made by combining functionality of existing nodes for ComfyUI, mostly just visual stuff to improve usability.
+Various quality of life and masking related -nodes and scripts made by combining functionality of existing nodes for ComfyUI.

+# Installation
+1. Clone this repo into `custom_nodes` folder.
+2. Install dependencies: pip install -r requirements.txt

 ## Javascript